 With my proofreaders

-By popular request, I'm extending the prologue from Silent Tears to a full novel with the working title of 'Willow' so that readers can see where the little girl's fate takes her.
+By popular request, I'm extending the prologue from Silent Tears to a full novel with the working title of 'Willow Tree' so that readers can see where the little girl's fate eventually takes her.
+These books will be YA but crossing over into women's fiction.

 Where is it now: